zhaochen0110/OpenThinkIMG/README.md

 ## 🔔 News

 - **[2025-04]** Launch of OpenThinkIMG: the first Thinking with Image framework integrating a modular Tool Factory, a versatile Vision Toolset, and Unified Training (SFT + RL):
-  - Toolset: GroundingDINO, SAM, SAM2, OCR, Point, DrawHorizontalLineByY, DrawVerticalLineByX, SelectSubplot
+  - **Toolset**: GroundingDINO, SAM, OCR, Point, DrawHorizontalLineByY, DrawVerticalLineByX, SelectSubplot, and SegmentRegionAroundPoint
-  - Key Features: plug‑and‑play tool registration, dynamic tool planning & composition, and transparent execution logs
+  - **Key Features**: plug‑and‑play tool registration, dynamic tool planning & composition, and a streamlined SFT & RL training framework

 - **Impact**: outperforms TACO-8B by **+12.7%** and Qwen-2VL by **+13.7%** on complex chart reasoning benchmarks, while maintaining full transparency and extensibility.